rahmerh/moma/README.md

 ## Support

 Moma only supports certain game platforms and games (and game versions).
-This is mostly due to that I'm not going to buy games I won't play, so I can't reliably add support for it.
+This is mostly because I won't buy games I'm not going to play, so I can't reliably add support for it.
 If you want a game that isn't on the list, feel free to add an issue to request support.
 I'd be happy to help.

 ### Supported game platforms